LegacyNsfw/Cpu32Emulator/misc/journal.md

 - The disassembly view now properly centers the chosen address when the PC register is updated

 After several more iterations, it's getting better but still not working consistently.

+Also, VS Code has gotten very laggy, sometimes hanging for around 10 seconds.
+All of the above was done in a single session.
+I restarted and the lag problem is gone, but the chat window also lost all of its context.

+Next prompt:

+> The requirements and design documents for this project are in the /specs folder.
+But let's change the way registers are displayed.
+Instead of one pane containing all registers, let's have three register panes, one with the A registers, one with the D registers and one with all of the other registers.
+Each pane should take 20% of the width of the window.
+The memory watch pane should take the remaining 40% of the width.